 - Make balls from the dough.
 I was able to get six balls.

-- Roll the parathas to 3-inch diameter using a chapati roller.
-Then spread little oil or ghee on it using a spoon.
+- Roll out the parathas to a diameter of about 3 inches using a rolling pin.
+Next, spread a small amount of oil or ghee over the surface using a spoon.

-- Fold from one side (from top) then the other side covering the previous fold (from bottom).Again spread oil and sprinkle some wheat flour.
-Again fold from left and then right.
-It should look like a square.
-Then roll it to a slightly thick square-shaped paratha.
+- Fold one side of the paratha (from the top), then fold the other side over, covering the previous fold (from the bottom).Again, spread some oil and sprinkle a bit of wheat flour.
+Next, fold the paratha from the left and then from the right, forming a square shape.
+Then, roll it out into a square-shaped paratha.

-- Heat a tawa/skillet on medium heat and place the paratha and let it cook.
-Once you see bubbles, flip onto the other side drizzle some ghee or oil on top.Flip again and drizzle oil or ghee on the other side until they have nice golden spots on both sides.
+- Heat a tawa or skillet over medium heat.
+Place the paratha on it and let it cook.
+When you see bubbles forming, flip it over to cook the other side.
+Drizzle some ghee or oil on top.Flip the paratha again and drizzle some oil or ghee on the other side.
+Cook until both sides have nice golden spots.

 - Serve Beetroot Paratha with curd, pickle, raita.